GenericMappingTools/website/about/index.rst

 mouth (and tape) to other institutions in the United States, UK, Japan, and France and attracted a small following.
 Paul took a Post-doctoral position at SOEST in December 1989 and continued the GMT development.
 Version 2.0 was released with an article in EOS, October 1991, and quickly spread worldwide.
-Version 3.0 in 1993 which was released with another article in EOS on August 15, 1995.
+Version 3.0 was released in 1993, with another article in EOS on August 15, 1995.
 A major upgrade to GMT 4.0 took place in Oct 2004.
 Finally, in 2013 we released the new GMT 5 series, which are generally backwards compatible with GMT 4 syntax.
 Another major upgrade took place in 2019 with